Here's an easy and tasty way to use up your garden bounty. Make zucchini latkes for a great side dish, appetizer, or light meal.

 When my brother-in-law gives me zucchini I like to use it up in all kinds of ways.
 Recently I made a chocolate zucchini bread with it and if the zucchini is small and I have several I love to make Kusa, a stuffed zucchini recipe with Middle Eastern flavors.

 This time I'm making a latke or zucchini pancake.
-It's similar to a potato pancake, however, this one is made without potatoes.
+It's similar to a potato pancake or potato lakes, however, this one is made without potatoes.

 It starts with grated zucchini.
-Try and remove some of the extra water with paper or kitchen towels first.
+You can use your food processor or a basic box grater.
+Then try and remove some of the extra water with paper or kitchen towels first.

 Next, you need something to bind the zucchini together.
 I'm using an egg, breadcrumbs, and cheese.
 A few added spices amp up the flavor.